ahmeturan175/ATOxGEM/README.md

 🎓 ATÖxGem v7.0 (Absolut)
+ATÖxGem is an advanced, Python-based academic assistant software designed to automate the tedious and time-consuming tasks of writing theses and academic papers in seconds.

+It allows you to manage processes like cross-reference validation, smart PDF archive matching, and automatic source downloading from a single interface—automating the manual workflows where standard reference management tools (like Mendeley, EndNote) often fall short.

+🚀 Key Features
+1. Cross-Check & Error Analysis
+Verifies whether the in-text citations (APA or Numbered system) actually exist in your bibliography list.

+🟩 Green: Perfect match.

+🟨 Yellow: "Suspicious" matches with minor typos or year discrepancies.

+🟥 Red: Citations forgotten in the bibliography or "phantom references" not used in the text.

+Reporting: Generates a detailed .txt error report and a color-coded Word document output.

+2. PDF Archive Scanner (Archive Matching)
+Reads the citations in your Word document, scans your local PDF archive (folder), and finds the matching articles.

+Automatically copies all found PDFs into a new 1_Bulunan_PDFler folder.

+Identifies and reports the missing articles that are not in your archive.

+3. Bulk Download Panel (Link Harvester)
+Scans your bibliography list to find the most up-to-date download links or DOI addresses on the internet (via CrossRef, Semantic Scholar, Europe PMC, Unpaywall).

+HTML Panel: Presents the found links as an interactive HTML page.

+One-Click Download: Allows you to simultaneously download all missing article PDFs via your browser using the "Open All" button.

+4. Automatic APA 7 Bibliography Generator
+Reads hidden metadata (like DOIs) inside matched PDFs, verifies them online, and lists these sources in a standard APA 7 formatted Word document (3_APA_Kaynakca.docx).

+🛠️ Technical Infrastructure
+Python 3.10+: Robust and flexible architecture.

+Tkinter UI: Multi-language (TR, EN, ES, FR, DE), multithreaded (freeze-free) modern interface.

+Python-Docx: Millimetric manipulation and color-coding on Word documents.

+Regex Engine: Advanced text processing engine that parses citations and author names accurately.

+API Integrations: Real-time data exchange with global open-access academic databases.

+📂 File Structure and Outputs
+When the program finishes its execution, it creates a folder based on your Word document's name containing:

+1_Cift_Yonlu_Kontrol_Edilmis_Metin.docx: The color-coded main text where citations are verified.

+1_Bulunan_PDFler/: The pool of matched articles collected for you from your archive.

+2_Arsivde_Bulunamayan_Atiflar.txt: The list of missing sources.

+3_APA_Kaynakca.docx: Automatically generated APA 7 bibliography.

+5_Toplu_Indirme_Paneli.html: The interactive download interface for sources found on the internet.

+🤝 Developer Note
+ATÖxGem is designed with AI support (mostly Gemini 3.1 Pro) for researchers who want to use their time more efficiently while maintaining academic discipline.
+The software's goal is to reduce human error in formatting and control processes to zero, allowing the researcher to focus solely on the content.

+--------------------------------------------------(TR)--------------------------------------------------

+🎓 ATÖxGem v7.0 (Absolut)

 ATÖxGem, tez ve akademik makale yazım sürecinde araştırmacıların saatlerini alan "angarya" süreçleri saniyeler içinde otomatize eden, Python tabanlı gelişmiş bir akademik asistan yazılımıdır.